sacktock/MASA-Safe-RL/docs/index.md

 Developer Notes
 ---------------
 - We need to add a short introduction to RL with the gymnasium interface and safe RL/RL with constraints in Core Concepts.
-- We will discuss the labelling function and cost function API in core concepts.
+- We will discuss the labelling function and cost function Common in core concepts.
 - Tutorials will bed added on a rolling basis as the library is developed.

 ```{toctree}